robbinsr/regression/README.md

+You re reading the README.md file in the **regression** GitHub repository associated with Russ Robbins.
+Select **regression** above to see the affiliated files.
+Alternatively, see the summary of the analysis below.

 **Example: Recognizing assumption violations in linear regression**

 **Executive Summary**